jabbourb/omnicpp2/README.markdown

   large projects
 - Tags should be generated with the "+n" field to improve accuracy (it will still work otherwise, not as well though)
+- Using-instructions are not resolved; this means that successive, separate using-instructions instead of a single, '::' separated string, will fail

 Installation notes
 ==================